hzzzzzhappy/RIF/README.md

 # RIF
 This is the official implementation of the paper "A Lightweight 3D Anomaly Detection Method with Rotationally Invariant".
-And ⚠️ This repository is not actively maintained.
-You can reproduce the results by following the implementation ideas outlined below.
+This work has been submitted for review to ‘Advanced Engineering Informatics’.

 ![Pipeline](docs/pipeline.png)